digrouz/docker-certbot/README.md

 ## Notes

 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
-* This containeri uses the `standalone` authenticator methode which  may require to stop any webserver or container that expose port `80` and/or `443`.
+* This container uses the `standalone` authenticator methode which  may require to stop any webserver or container that expose port `80` and/or `443`.

 ## Issues